 Experience one of WA’s most iconic sights: relaxing ‘roos at the beach.

 Lucky Bay Campground is just footsteps from its namesake Lucky Bay, also known as Australia’s whitest beach and home to lounging kangaroos on its sands.
+Avert your eyes from those for a minute and you’ll find it’s also a great base for beach fishing.

 This stunning postcard locale also affords million-dollar views of rising granite peaks and translucent blue waters.
 Beach camping in WA simply does not get better than this.